kompot/opi-targalt/README.md

 ## Other languages?

 Any other language could be added easily.
 Just add:
-- `docker-compose.yaml` that should expose text-to-speech API
+- `docker-compose-tts-XXX.yaml` that should expose text-to-speech API
-- add new language to `Makefile`
-- implement a function in `src/tts-functions` that will use that API
+- implement text-to-speech function in `src/tts-functions/XXX.ts` that will use that API

 ## Usage